-1 Dual issues make up a significant portion of the issues in our sample.
-Leary and Roberts (2007), on the other hand, report that only a tiny fraction of the issues in their sample are dual issues.
+1 Note that our financing scheme differs slightly from that used by Leary and Roberts (2007) to simulate pecking order behavior in their paper.
+In their simulations, Leary and Roberts treat debt capacity by assuming that if by covering the deficit for a firm entirely with debt will violate that firm's debt capacity, the entire deficit is covered with an equity issue instead.
+In contrast to this assumption, however, dual issues make up a significant portion of external financing in our sample.
+Leary and Roberts (2007), report that only a tiny fraction of the issues in their sample are dual issues.
 This appears to be due to their identification scheme requiring an "issue" of debt or equity to amount to a change in assets of at least 5%.
-A dual issue is therefore a firm raising new capital in excess of 10% of existing assets, making them a very rare event.
+Dual issues are therefore associated with firms raising new capital in excess of 10% of existing assets, making them a relatively rare event in the data.